Historic sights are everywhere.

 At the top of Spring Street, you can hop off the tram and wander over to the glorious Carlton Gardens.
 Here you will find the majestic historical Royal Exhibition Buildings, along with the Melbourne Museum.
 This building was completed in 1880 and was lovingly restored in the 1990's and 2004.

 It is one of the few major nineteenth-century exhibition buildings to survive worldwide.
 Today, the building hosts various exhibitions and other events.

 For something quite unique, at the top of Swanston Street, you can find the historic City Baths.
 This building is referred to as 'Edwardian Baroque'.
 Unique to say the least and strikingly beautiful, one of Melbourne's historic sights not to pass over.

 The baths were first opened in 1860 and have continued to provide health and fitness services to the community for more than 140 years.

+The objective was to stop people from bathing in the Yarra River.
+The facilities used to consist of two swimming pools, 16 slipper baths each for men and women.
 There were also Turkish and vapour baths, a Jewish ceremonial bath (Mikvah bath) and a laundry.
-Mixed bathing was introduced into the City Baths in 1947 and the popularity of the swimming pool began to increase.
+'Mixed bathing' was introduced into the City Baths in 1947 as the popularity of the swimming pool began to increase.